Submitting your contributions

-Participant contributions are done in many forms, from improving prompts, to helping build community around the collabathon.
-However, a big part of your contributions is going to involve your actual 'hacks' and work that you want to submit in an official manner.
+Participant contributions are done in many forms, from improving prompts, to helping build community around the Collabathon.
+However, a big part of your contributions are going to involve your actual 'hacks' and work that you want to submit in an official manner.

 Most likely if the prompt tasks are code related, then it will prompt you to submit a GitHub link, unless its specifically related to code development within the versions of the Open Climate platform, either in the repository of the demo version, or in the alpha version being developed, in which case it will show up as an issue, or provide specific details of where to submit.